jgazq/MorphoSONIC/README.md

 # Content of repository

-### Single-compartment (node) models
+## Models

+The `models` module defines a variety of neuron models:

-The package contains a `Node` class that provides a NEURON wrapper around the models defined in the `PySONIC` package.
-This class defines a generic section object with a specific membrane dynamics that can be simulated with both punctual electrical and acoustic drives.
+- the `Node` class that provides a NEURON wrapper around the point-neuron models defined in the `PySONIC` package, and can be simulated with both punctual electrical and acoustic drives.

-### Multi-compartment (spatially-extended) models

-The package also contains several classes defining multi-compartmental model expansions, at various spatial scales.

-At the *nanometer scale*, a `RadialModel` class that simulate the behavior of a **nanoscale radially-symmetric model** with central and peripheral compartments.
-It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `surroundedSonophore` function.
+- the `RadialModel` class defines a **nanoscale radially-symmetric model** with central and peripheral compartments.
+It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `surroundedSonophore` function).
 As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](docs/NEURON_radial_geometry.md) for more details).

-At the *morphological scale*, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
+The module also contains morphologically-structured models of **unmyelinated and myelinated peripheral fibers**:
 - `SennFiber` implements a spatially-extended nonlinear node (SENN) myelinated fiber model, as defined in Reilly 1985.
 - `SweeneyFiber` implements the SENN model variant defined in Sweeney 1987.
 - `MRGFiber` implements the double-cable myelinated fiber model defined as in McIntyre 2002.
 - `UnmyelinatedFiber` implements an unmyelinated fiber model defined as in Sundt 2015.

-Those fiber models can be simulate upon stimulation by different types of **source** objects:
+By default, multi-compartment models are wired using the conventional *NEURON* cable representation that assumes a voltage-casted electrical system and a constant membrane capacitance throughout simulations.
+This wiring strategy is incompatible with the SONIC model, where both these assumptions are violated.
+Therefore, to enable the simulation of these models under acoustic perturbations, we defined an alternative wiring scheme that is intrinsically compatible with the SONIC model and can be readily substituted to *NEURON*'s default wiring scheme (see [2] for more details).
+This substitution is achieved by assigning a simple decorator (`addSonicFeatures`) to each model class.

+## Sources

+The `sources` module defines a variety of analytical models of electrical and acoustic exposure distributions that can be used to stimulate spatially-extended models:

 - `IntracellularCurrent` for local intracellular current injection at a specific section.
 - `ExtracellularCurrent` for distributed voltage perturbation resulting from current injection at a distant point-source electrode.
+- `GaussianVoltageSource` for a distributed voltage perturbation defined by a Gaussian distribution
 - `SectionAcousticSource` for local acoustic perturbation at a specific section.
 - `PlanarDiskTransducerSource` for distributed acoustic perturbation resulting from sonication by a distant planar acoustic transducer.
+- `GaussianAcousticSource` for a distributed acoustic perturbation defined by a Gaussian distribution

 ### Membrane mechanisms (NMODL)

 Most point-neuron models defined in the `PySONIC` package have been translated to equivalent membrane mechanisms in **NMODL** language.
 Please refer to the `PySONIC` package for a list of these membrane mechanisms.

-### Other modules
+## Other modules

 - `pyhoc`: defines utilities for Python-NEURON communication
 - `pymodl`: defines a parser to translate point-neuron models defined in Python into NMODL membrane mechanisms